 Young Artists Prize

-We are celebrating the creativity of local young people with an environmentally-themed Young Artists Prize.
+Each year we celebrate the creativity of local young people with an environmentally-themed Young Artists Prize.
 Young people who live or study in Blacktown City and are aged 3 – 15 years are invited to enter work, with prizes up for grabs for all ages.

 The artwork can be a drawing, painting, print, sculpture or ceramic piece.
 Artworks are displayed as part of the Blacktown City Art Prize exhibition from Saturday 28 November 2020 to Thursday 28 January 2021.